 - Accurate Reporting

 Recommended Reading => Complete Database Testing Guide

-- Penetration Testing: It is the process of simulating a cyber-attack against a Network, Computer system, or web applications to detect any vulnerabilities within.
+- Penetration Testing: It is the process of simulating a cyber-attack against a network, computer system, or web application to detect any vulnerabilities within.

 - Vulnerability Scanning: This is the use of a scanner to scan a system for any known vulnerabilities for proper remediation and vulnerability patching.

 - Security Audit: It is the process of evaluating the implementation and conformity of an organization’s security policies and standards.

 - Risk Assessment: This is the overall process of identifying all the hazards and risks that have the ability to cause serious harm to a system.